ember-template-lint/ember-template-lint/docs/rule/no-index-component-invocation.md

 ## no-index-component-invocation

-We propose to allow `index`
-files inside a directory to have the equivalent semantics.
-Components and Component Templates can be structured as `app/components/foo-bar/index.js` and
+Components and Component Templates can be structured as `app/components/foo-bar/index.js` and `app/components/foo-bar/index.hbs`.
-`app/components/foo-bar/index.hbs`.
 This allows additional files related to the component (such as a `README.md` file) to be co-located on the filesystem.